Skip to content

 Our Curriculum

 Our residency program provides a comprehensive teaching program with ample research opportunities.
-All sub-specialties are actively involved in teaching as are our fellowship-trained specialists in Minimally Invasive Surgery, Pelvic Pain and Family Planning.
 The major subspecialty clinics include Maternal-Fetal Medicine, Reproductive Endocrinology, Gynecologic Oncology, and Urogynecology.
-Other areas of interest taught through teaching clinics include colposcopy, vulvar dysplasia, resident surgery clinic, transgender health, sexual health, adolescent care, contraception, high-risk breast care, and fetal and placental pathology.
+All sub-specialties are actively involved in teaching as are our fellowship-trained specialists in Minimally Invasive Surgery, Chronic Pelvic Pain and Vulvovaginal Disordersand Complex Family Planning.
+Other areas of interest taught through teaching clinics include colposcopy, vulvar dysplasia, transgender health, sexual health, adolescent care, contraception, high-risk breast care, and fetal and placental pathology.

-Conferences occur every Thursday morning which include: Grand Rounds, OB M&M, Surgical M&M, Gynecologic Ultrasound, and Pre-Operative Conference.
+Conferences occur every Thursday morning which include: Grand Rounds, OB M&M, Surgical M&M, Gynecologic Radiology, and Pre-Operative Conference.
 On Tuesday mornings there is an hour of case-based learning for the gynecology team led by an attending physician.
 Protected teaching time occurs every Tuesday morning from 9AM-1:30PM.
-During this protected time residents have traditional didactics as well as a variety of hands-on learning experiences.
+During this protected time, residents have traditional didactics as well as a variety of hands-on learning experiences.

 Residents are required to conduct a research project.
 At the end of the fourth year, residents present their project at the Kaiser Ob/Gyn Bay Area Residents Research Symposium along with Ob/Gyn residents from Santa Clara and San Francisco.